sonyccd/jack-ui/README.md

 ```

 ## Technology
-Jack UI is built on some of the latest web technolgies.
+Jack UI is built on some of the latest web technologies.
 Leveraging many of the best open source tools.

 ![logos](https://github.com/sonyccd/jack-ui/blob/master/readme/logos.png)